 Since this drug has a steroid base, many people spread some rumors about how it causes sexual dysfunction (e.g., erectile dysfunction, premature ejaculation, decreased libido).
-While these side effects are possible, their incidence is blown out of proportion.
+While these side effects are possible, their occurrence has been relatively low in clinical reports.

 According to a press release from the Food and Drug Administration (FDA), their agents received 421 reports of sexual dysfunction in 13 years.
 The vast majority of these cases improved after the discontinuation of the drug.

-Compared to the number of patients who take this drug every year, cases that reported side effects are extremely insignificant.
+Compared to the overall number of patients who take this drug, the percentage of reported side effects has been relatively low.